Need mechanism to decide on merit, appropriateness of tel, internet shutdowns: Par panel | Law-Order

 The report presented in Parliament, also stressed on the need to put in place a proper mechanism at the earliest to decide on the merit or appropriateness of telecom and internet shutdowns.

-On selective banning of services, the committee said, it will be of ''great relief'' if Department of Telecom (DoT) could explore the option of banning of selective services, such as Facebook, WhatsApp, Telegram, etc. instead of banning the internet as a whole.
+On selective banning of services, the committee said, it will be of ''great relief'' if Department of Telecom (DoT) could explore the option of banning of selective services, such as Facebook, WhatsApp, Telegram, etc instead of banning the internet as a whole during times of distress.
 Such an approach will allow financial services, health, education and various other services to continue to operate as usual, minimising inconvenience and suffering to the general public and also help in controlling spread of misinformation during unrest.
 Adoption of such less restrictive mechanisms will be a welcome initiative, the panel said.

 ''The Committee strongly recommend that the Department urgently examine the recommendation of TRAI and come out with a policy which will enable the selective banning of OTT services with suitable technological intervention, such as Facebook, WhatsApp, Telegram services during period of unrest/crisis that are liable to be used by the terrorists or ant-inational element/forces to ferment trouble in the specified regions,'' it said.
 Defined parameters of what constitutes public emergency and public safety may also be adopted and codified so as to ensure that there is no ambiguity in deciding the ground by different states while implementing the suspension rules, said the report.